My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 It was a Tuesday morning when my father died.

-They said it was a heart attack — massive, sudden, and thankfully, no pain.
+They said it was a heart attack.

 He was 62, a contractor for 30 years who worked long hours with splintered hands and knees that cracked when he climbed stairs.
 He had built half the homes in our town, including the one I grew up in.